hamlesh/GraphMailbox/README.md

 Contact
 =======
-See hamlesh.com for all my contact info.
+See http://hamlesh.com for all my contact info.

-For help/pointers, ask me on twitter (@hamlesh).
+For help/pointers, ask me on twitter http://twitter.com/hamlesh

 This post explains the how and why: http://zxv.me/graphmailbox